Here are some basic tips on how to care for your Canadian Flag to help you maximize its longevity.

 - If you are storing your flag, make sure it is completely dry before putting it away.

 - Do not place the flag where it can touch or whip against hard or rough surfaces like wire, brick, branches or cables.
-A small tear can result in larger damage to the flag.
+A small tear can quickly result in more extensive damage to the flag.

 - Inspect your flag regularly for signs of damage.
 The first and most common area for a flag to deteriorate is the fly end.
 If you purchased a Flags Unlimited DuraKnit III® series flag, the fly end can be trimmed off with scissors to extend the life of the flag.

 - Make sure the pole is free of heavy dirt, rust or corrosion.
 This could also damage your flag.